Welcome to the Knowledge Centre for Education

-KCE’s main tasks are to study existing research by conducting systematic knowledge reviews for the education sector.
-The centre also works to further develop the knowledge review methodology.
-In addition, KCE contributes to building expertise in synthesising and summarising research findings in collaboration with Norwegian researchers and international partners in the field.
+KCE’s core tasks include conducting systematic reviews of existing research for the education sector.
+The centre also works systematically to further develop the genre of evidence syntheses.
+In addition, KCE contributes to strengthening competence in synthesising and summarising research findings, in collaboration with Norwegian researchers and international actors in the field.

 Background and History